 - If you have already chosen your tiles and bathroom color schemes, then take the tile and your color swatch along with you to the home store.
 You can use them to make the right choice when you pick your bathroom vanity.

 - You can maximize your space by choosing mirrored small bathroom cabinets.
-These can give you much needed extra storage and also accommodate of your daily beauty regime.
+These can give you much needed extra storage and also accommodate your daily beauty regime.

 - If you are having your vanity custom built, just remember that it takes a lot of extra time.
 To avoid delays, get this part started at the beginning of your makeover project.
 This will help avoid complications and delays.